 A study of exemplary priests throughout the history of Western Christianity.
 A significant amount of time will be devoted to the analysis of the biblical roots of the ministerial priesthood.
 Individual figures will be studied from the Middle Ages, the time of the Reformation and the Council of Trent, and the 19th century.
-Several priestly figures from the United States, especially the Midwest in the 20th century, will be studied.
+This course will include several priestly figures from the United States, especially the Midwest in the 20th century.